Multimedia biographer and business journalist

 About This Series

-Lala Rimando has covered the Lopez Group for over two decades — through the Meralco boardroom wars, the ABS-CBN shutdown, and the family’s long reconstruction after Martial Law.
+Lala Rimando has covered the Lopez Group for over three decades — through the Benpres debt issues, Meralco boardroom wars, the ABS-CBN shutdown, and the family’s long reconstruction after Martial Law.
 This series draws on that history, current reporting, and primary documents.